Interdisciplinary Science with Foundation Year BSc

 Career opportunities

-On successful completion of the foundation year, and subject to meeting requirements for progression, you will progress onto year one of your chosen degree courses in biology, chemistry, engineering, mathematics, environmental science, food science and nutrition, physics, or psychology.
+On successful completion of the foundation year, and subject to meeting requirements for progression, you will advance onto year one of your chosen degree courses in biology, chemistry, engineering, mathematics, environmental science, food science and nutrition, physics, or psychology.

 For more information about specific career opportunities, please check the relevant course information.